 Have you ever held a new puppy in your arms and fantasized about all the wonderful experiences you will embark on together?
 Perhaps you have watched Lassie, Old Yeller, Max or Air Bud and found yourself considering how life enriching the experience of owning a dog can be, only to find yourself frustrated and confused when your new puppy begins destroying your shoes or jumping on all of your friends.

 Many new dog owners become discouraged when they realize that many dogs are not naturally the well behaved, obedient companions that we see in films or on TV.
 Just like children, they require consistent, good direction and patience to shape them into the pup we want them to be.

 Training your dog is not only beneficial for you and your sanity, it has serious implications for the safety and health of your dog, the well being of the people and pets whom you interact with and the money you will spend on home repairs and replacement clothing.

 Many people, pet owners and non-pet owners alike, would agree that training plays a critical role in a dog’s development and ability to safely interact with their environment.
 Despite this, a majority of respondents in a Pet365 survey reported they had never taken their dog to a professional training class.

-The consequence of not training a dog can result in everything from annoyance and frustration on the part of an owner to severe and preventable behavioral problems which can result in injury or death to your dog, family, other people or other pets.
+The consequence of not training a dog can result in everything from annoyance and frustration on the part of an owner to severe and preventable problems, requiring behavior modification for a resolution.